hellodeborahuk/frontend-challenge/README.md

 - hard to tell pixels under 'blog' heading as text box is too big.
 - is 12px accessible?
 - I'd usually create a blogCard component and then loop over in blogListing but as this is static I've just put all 3 cards in blogListing.
+- linear gradiant was rotated 90 degrees so copying the code from the properties was wrong.
+Also not full height so had to guess %.